 Readings include background information on the directors, cast, and films.
 Additional readings on film studies and popular culture will be used to develop interpretive approaches to the films.

-Four short papers and one essay 50 %
+Three short papers comparing groups of films.
+45 %

-A large paper of roughly 10 pages.
+A final paper of roughly 10 pages.
 40%

-Class participation 10%
+Class participation 15%

 The Relation of Life and Fiction in Modern Japanese Literature

 Dr. Paul Berry